United States cities with teams from four major league sports

-There are 12 United States cities whose metropolitan areas are home to teams that compete in each of the four major professional sports leagues in the United States and Canada: Major League Baseball, the National Basketball Association, the National Football League, and the National Hockey League.
+There are 12 United States metropolitan areas that are home to teams that compete in each of the four major professional sports leagues in the United States and Canada: Major League Baseball (MLB), the National Basketball Association (NBA), the National Football League (NFL), and the National Hockey League (NHL).
 These leagues are sometimes called the "Big Four", in reference to their prominent position in North American sports.

 Only the country's two largest metropolitan areas—New York and Los Angeles—have at least two teams in each major sports league.

-Overview by metro area
+Overview by metro area market

 Italicized teams play outside the city limits of the metropolitan area's core city or cities; the specific location is given in parentheses.
 The core city or cities of a metropolitan area are identified in this reference.